steilerDev/icloud-photos-sync/docs/src/get-started.md

             token
         ```

-        !!! warning "Password containing dollar sign '`$`'"
+!!! warning "Password containing dollar sign (`$`)"
     In case your password contains a dollar sign, this might be mis-handled by your shell.
 You should [wrap the password string in single quotes](https://stackoverflow.com/a/33353687/3763870) in order to preserve the string literal.
 E.g. `[...] -p pas$word [...]` would become `[...] -p 'pas$word' [...]`.

 ### Multi-Factor-Authentication

 In case no valid trust token is available, a MFA code is required in order to successfully authenticate.

-The CLI application will pause execution, in case it detects that a MFA code is necessary, open a web server (default on port `80`) and wait for user input.
+The CLI application will pause execution, in case it detects that a MFA code is necessary, [open a web server](../user-guides/cli/#port) and wait for user input.
 At this point, a MFA code should have already been sent to the primary device.

-The MFA code needs to be submitted within 10 minutes, before the session expires.
-If this has not happened the execution will fail with an error and needs to be restarted.
+The MFA code needs to be submitted within 10 minutes.
+If this was not done, the execution will exit and needs to be restarted.

 #### Submit MFA Code